Jac-Zac/My-home-config/README.md

 - If you want my same color theme go to -> https://github.com/arcticicestudio/nord-iterm2
 - I have also installed gtop
+- I use Iterm, as a terminal emulator, in the minimal style and with 20 padding.
 - My window manager is [Amethyst](https://github.com/ianyh/Amethyst)
 - I also use [Thor](https://apps.apple.com/us/app/thor/id1120999687?mt=12) and [Alfred](https://www.alfredapp.com)
-- I added a few novim configurations to take better notes and also use Latex!
+- I added a few neovim configurations to take better notes and also use Latex!

 ## Customizations 🔧